frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 **UPGRADING FROM OLDER DSMTools**

-If you want to delete the older versions of the multiple individual tools, remove the /SCRIPTS/TOOLS/DSMLIB folder, and "DSM_*" on the main /SCRIPTS/TOOLS folder.. only keep "DSM_Tools.lua" that is the new version.
+If you want to delete the older versions of the multiple individual tools, remove the /SCRIPTS/TOOLS/DSMLIB folder, and "DSM_*" on the main /SCRIPTS/TOOLS folder.. only keep "dsm-tools.lua" that is the new version.
 Your model info is still stored in /MODELS/DSMDATA and is backward compatible.
+NOTES for EdgeTX 2.12:  The DSM_Tools.lua has been renamed to dsm-tools.lua (all lowercase), it needs to match the folder name, otherwise two tools entries will appear.

 # DSM Tools Suite (EdgeTX Version)